opencog/atomspace-agents/README.md

 write request that it receives on the network, it writes exactly the same data to disk.

+This should be easy to implement, and is critically needed, for the LinkGrammar example, above.

 The Read-through Agent
 -----------------------
 Much like the write-through agent, it passes on reads.
 This is harder,